jezzsantos/saastack/docs/design-principles/0025-modularity.md

 1. The code for a module is defined in an `ISubDomainModule`, which is then collated into a `SubDomainModules` in a physical host project like `ApiHost1.HostedModules`.
 All extensibility and dependency injection, related to this module, is declared in the `ISubDomainModule`
 2. The host project (i.e., `ApiHost`) configures itself by defining its `WebHostOptions`, which in turn drives the configuration of the ASPNET process, and pipelines (via the call to `WebApplicationBuilder.ConfigureApiHost` in `Program.cs`).
 All dependency injection and setup for the host is contained in call to `ConfigureApiHost`.
 3. Configuration settings are declared in the host project, in a collection of `appsettings.json` files, some that are environment-specific and others that are host-specific, respective to the components in the module.
-4. Data that the subdomain "owns" (or originates) is intentionally organized separately, from other subdomains, right down to how it is stored in their respective repositories (e.g., event stores, databases, caches, etc).
+4. Data that the subdomain "owns" (or originates) is intentionally organized separately, from other subdomains, right down to how it is stored in their respective repositories (e.g., event stores, databases, caches, etc.).

 > Note: When it comes to data repositories like relational databases (where joining data is a native capability), traditionally, developers working in a monolith are used to creating joins/dependencies between tables across the whole schema.
 This entangles the individual tables in larger database, making splitting modules later an extremely hard, if not impossible, task.
 Thus, with a Modular Monolith, extra special care has to be taken not to just reuse tables across individual subdomains but to keep them entirely separate (possibly duplicating some data).
 So that those tables pertaining to a single module can be either moved (or copied) to other database deployments without breaking the system or the integrity of the data.
 >
-> Note: To be a micro-service, you must be able to maintain and control your own data in a separate infrastructure, from other micro-services.
+> Note: To be a microservice, you must be able to maintain and control your own data in a separate infrastructure, from other microservices.

 ### Splitting API Hosts